articles

 When the sociopathic stalker who has been stalking me for half a decade posted a video of him and his father online, I immediately knew they were in an unhealthily enmeshed relationship (I clicked on the link without being aware what the video was about).
 In the video, they both talk and sit right next to each other as though they were a couple—this is usually a sign that a man is too enmeshed with his father and doesn’t have his own independent personality.

 Other factors, such as character, intelligence, or social conduct, also matter.
 I prefer introversion to extroversion and men with high self-esteem over those with low or no self-esteem.
 I find fake and superficial men, like the stalker, boring.
-Men who can’t communicate well don’t make it onto my list, and those who are financially abusive—I’m saying bye-bye to them as well!
+Men who can’t communicate well don’t make it onto my list, and those who are financially, verbally, psychologically or otherwise abusive—I’m saying bye-bye to them as well!

 My Chinese ex-husband made it onto my list initially, even though it wasn’t love at first sight, and I only fell in love with him because he presented himself as a caring, kind person.
 Appearance-wise, I didn’t mind.
 He wasn’t the kind of man I liked at first sight, but neither did he look ugly to me.
 Later, I found him attractive enough to date.